 - 43. All prospective graduates must submit a CHSOC Graduation Application a semester before their anticipated graduation date.
-Application can be found on the CHSOC web site, under Resource; Academic Advisor.
 The application must be typed and submitted after the student's academic file has been reviewed and the student is on track to complete academic requirements the next semester.
 A list of all prospective graduates are submitted to the Dean for the faculty's vote. - 44.
-The semester a student is graduating, the student must submit the HU University's Graduation Application that is located on Bison web.
+The semester a student is graduating, the student must submit the HU University's Graduation Application that is located on BisonWeb.
 Advisor must lift the graduation restriction from Banner, so that the student can apply.
 CHSOC requires two graduation applications (CHSOC graduation application and HU graduation application)